 - Lightweight fold up day bag, great for the daily essentials of water, tissues, camera and money

 - Ecosusi Travel Bag Luggage Organisers Packing Cubes, ooh how we love a packing cube and these ones are strong, lightweight and a great size and although I still don’t understand why, rolled clothes do actually take up less room than folded flat ones so you’ll have room for more should you want it

 - Travel document organiser, a one stop shop in my bag for everything important, passport, money etc

 - Sewing kit, we have used ours countless times, sewing on a button, taking in shorts, sewing up a ripped seam etc

 - Swim socks, little neoprene lifesavers on rocky beaches!

-Other useful things, as well as basic cutlery, a flat cutting board, teatowel and stainless steel Tupperware we took:
+Other useful things, as well as chopsticks, basic cutlery, a paper thin cutting board, teatowel and stainless steel Tupperware we took: